pilky/MoneyTransfer-DCI-Example/README.md

 - **DCIRole** This represents a role for an object.
 It contains the methods for the role, which can then be applied to any object at runtime.

+You can find out more information on how to use these by looking at the comments in the M3TransferMoneyContext class.

 Alternative branches
 -----------------